 Apprentices will have their Knowledge and Technical Understanding formally assessed at relevant times during their apprenticeship.
-These assessments will be via approved vendor or professional qualification(s) and/or regulated knowledge modules.

-Apprentices must achieve one internationally recognised vendor or professional qualification, which will exempt one of the knowledge modules.
+Apprentices must achieve one internationally recognised vendor or professional qualification from the right hand column in the table below.
+This exempts the knowledge module in the left hand column.

-The content of the Knowledge Modules is summarised below, and further details are contained in the Occupational Brief, available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/networkengineer.
-Details of the recognised vendor and professional qualifications, and the knowledge module it exempts, are also set out below.
+The content of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/softwaredeveloper.